15bonte/cell_cycle_classification/README.md

 pip install cell_cycle_classification
 ```

-Alternatively, you can clone the github repo to access to notebooks.
+Alternatively, you can clone the github repo to get access to the notebooks.

 ```
 git clone https://github.com/15bonte/cell_cycle_classification.git